 The Bottom Line

 Working capital measures a business’s operating liquidity by subtracting a company’s liabilities from its assets.
 A company’s working capital ratio also represents a company’s liquidity and financial health.
-It indicates company’s operational efficiency, liquidity, and overall financial health.
+It indicates the company’s operational efficiency, liquidity, and overall financial health.

 - Discerning a good investment from a bad one often requires more measures than a company’s capital.
 If you’re just getting started as an investor, SmartAsset’s investment guide can help you determine your risk threshold and find investments that fit your portfolio.